malikpiara/moon/pages/metamorphosis.md

 ---

-This is a first, non-revised draft of 'Metamorphosis'.
-This essay is part of my Principles series: writings I plan to update and refine throughout the years and pass on to my kids.
+This essay is part of my Principles series.
+Writings I plan to update and refine throughout the years and pass on to my kids.
 The edit history is publicly available [here](https://github.com/malikpiara/moon/blame/main/pages/metamorphosis.md).